BlackWasp

 ASCII

 In 1967, the American Standard Code for Information Interchange (ASCII) was published.
-The ASCII standard defined a number to represent each English letter and number and for various punctuation symbols.
-The code also included a series of non-printable control characters to allow control of devices such as printers.
-Examples of control characters included character 13 which represented a carriage return and 10 for a line feed.
+ASCII defines a number to represent each English letter, digit and various punctuation symbols.
+The code includes a series of non-printable control characters to allow control of devices such as printers.
+Examples of control characters included character 13, which represents a carriage return and 10 for a line feed.

-The ASCII standard used the range of numbers from zero to one hundred and twenty six to represent both its printing and non-printing characters.
-Each character could be stored in seven binary digits of information.
-In most programming languages that supported a character data type, a single byte of information could therefore be used to represent a single ASCII character.
+ASCII uses the range of numbers from zero to one hundred and twenty six to represent both its printing and non-printing characters.
+Each character can be stored in seven binary digits of information.
+In most programming languages that support a character data type, a single byte can be used to represent an ASCII character.

 Unicode

-Unicode is a more recent industry standard for encoding characters.
-The Unicode character set was created to allow the representation of many more characters than ASCII provided, including international letters and symbols not used by the English language.
-With some languages requiring many thousands of characters, a single byte per character was not sufficient for encoding.
-Unicode can therefore uses two or more bytes for this encoding to allow for the larger character sets.
+Unicode is a more recent standard for encoding text.
+Unicode allows the representation of many more characters than ASCII, including international letters and symbols not used in the English language.
+With some languages requiring many thousands of characters, a single byte per character is not sufficient for encoding.
+Unicode therefore uses two or more bytes for larger character sets.

 The Character Data Type

 The character or char data type defined within C# is used to hold a single Unicode character.
-Character variables hold a sixteen bit number representation of a letter, number, symbol or control character.
+Character variables hold a sixteen-bit number representing a letter, digit, symbol or control character.
 They can also be considered as a numeric data type with similar properties to an unsigned short integer value.

 Assignment

 Values can be assigned to a character variable using the normal assignment operator (=).
-As the data type provides a crossover between numeric and textual information, information can be assigned using two methods.
+As the data type provides a crossover between numeric and textual information, information can be assigned in two ways.
 To assign the character directly, a single letter, number or symbol can be used, surrounded by apostrophes (').
 An integer value may also be used but must be cast as a char.

 char letterA;